brolinr/brolinr/README.md

 Here is what I am doing:

-- 🔭 I am building projects
+- 🔭 I am collaborating on a project.
-- 🌱 Currently learning Java.
+- 🌱 Currently working on my JavaScript.
-- 👯 Looking to collaborate on the open food network opensource project.
+- 👯 Looking to finish up my college diploma.

 <div id="badges">
   <a href="https://zw.linkedin.com/in/brolin-remunyanga">